bippyboppy/bippyboppy.github.io/blog/2024-12-17-buying-out-of-ethics.md

 tags: [ethics]
 ---

 I’ve noticed a recurring argument in EA spaces around veganism: “If I donate enough money to effective animal charities, I’ll save more animals than I would by going vegan.
 So, I don’t need to personally stop consuming animal products.”
-While this may sound compelling on the surface, I believe it fails for several reasons—both ethically and practically.
+While this may sound compelling on the surface, I believe it fails for several reasons—both ethically and practically.  <!-- truncate -->

 ## First-Order Utilitarianism Can Justify Harm